stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### Filtering input files
-- Like grep, awk can be used to filter lines from a file.
+- Like *grep*, *awk* can be used to filter lines from a file.
-- However, as awk is column based, it makes it easier to filter on the properties of the column of interest.
+- However, as *awk* is column based, it makes it easier to filter on the properties of the column of interest.

 ```bash
 # The filtering criteria can be added before the braces.
 For example, this will extract just chromosome 1 data from the file.